trakio/docs.trak.io/README.md

 ## Make Tasks

 ### Build
-`make build` compiles the file into static HTML.
+`make build` compiles the files into static HTML.

 ### Server
 `make server` runs a server which serves the static HTML in `_site`.
 It's used when